OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 The Network Security Configuration can also be used to pin [declarative certificates](https://developer.android.com/training/articles/security-config.html#CertificatePinning "Certificate Pinning using Network Security Configuration") to specific domains.
 If an application uses this feature, two things should be checked to identify the defined configuration:

-1. Specification of the file reference in the Android application manifest via the "android:networkSecurityConfig" attribute on the application tag:
+First, find the Network Security Configuration file in the Android application manifest via the "android:networkSecurityConfig" attribute on the application tag:

   ```xml
   <?xml version="1.0" encoding="utf-8"?>